 What deploying to 20% of banks and credit unions means to us

-Anyone who has worked in a bank or credit union IT department knows a couple of truths are threaded through every technology adoption decision.
+Anyone who has worked in banks and credit unions IT departments, knows a couple of truths are threaded through every technology adoption decision.

 1. Any new solution should be more secure than the last.